 If you want to know how to dissolve an LLC in California, what it means to fill 2019 form 3522, and other essential facts that reveal how to close an LLC in California, you’re on the right page.

 If you’ve decided you want to close your LLC in California or if you’re no longer using your LLC, remember that the California Secretary of State will still assess annual franchise taxes (minimum of $800) as long as the LLC is registered in California, even if you aren’t operating or conducting any business from the LLC.

-If you’d like to close your LLC in California but don’t know what form 3522 is and other procedures that help to dissolve LLC California , email me at email@example.com so I can tell you how to close an LLC in California.
+If you’d like to close your LLC in California but don’t know what 2019 3522 form is and other procedures that help to dissolve LLC California, email me at firstname.lastname@example.org so I can tell you how to close an LLC in California.

-I’m happy to work with you through the California LLC dissolution process to make sure that notice is properly given to creditors and investors and the form 3522 and other necessary forms are submitted to dissolve your LLC.
+I’m happy to work with you through the LLC dissolution California process to make sure that notice is properly given to creditors and investors and the California form 3522 and other necessary forms are submitted to dissolve your LLC.

 There is still enough time before December 31 to use regular processing for the forms for a reduced fee, so email me at email@example.com if you’d like to know how to dissolve an LLC in California.

 How to Dissolve an LLC in California

 Here are the initial requirements, or you can say, California LLC dissolution checklist you need to know if you want to find out how to close an LLC in California:

 - File all delinquent tax returns and pay all state tax balances, including any penalties, fees, and interest to the California Franchise Tax Board